Planned Parenthood has “Tool Kits” for talking to kids of all ages.

-Talk to Me First, by Deborah Roffman.
-Roffman's book is for anyone who wants to be an "askable parent."
+Talk to Me First.
+Deborah Roffman's book is for anyone who wants to be an "askable parent."

-Beyond Birds & Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality, by Bonnie J. Rough.
-A thoughtful, funny, lovely inquiry into how normalizing discussions of human sexuality with kids of all ages leads to their better health and success as well as creating a foundation for gender equality.
+Beyond Birds & Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality, A thoughtful, funny, lovely inquiry into how normalizing discussions of human sexuality with kids of all ages leads to their better health and success as well as creating a foundation for gender equality.

 For parents and teachers of kids 0-12:

 From Diapers to Dating, by Debra Haffner.
 Haffner is a Unitarian Universalist minister and former head of the Sexual Information and Education Council of the U.S. Her book, organized from birth through age 12, is both practical and comforting.

 Shafia Zaloom’s book Sex Teens & Everything in Between is the essential read for parents of teens of any gender (and for the kids themselves)

 Everyone, parents, teens, educators, doctors needs to read Heather Corinna’s essay, “An Immodest Proposal” IMMEDIATELY.
 NOW!
 DON’T WAIT!

 For Goodness Sex by Al Vernacchio, who coined the pizza metaphor!
 Vernacchio's book is inclusive and progressive, promoting healthy sexuality, values, and body image in young people.

 "The Talk: How Adults Can Promote Young People's Healthy Relationships and Prevent Misogyny and Harassment."

 A MUST READ report on teenagers from Making Caring Common, a project of the Harvard School of Education, with great data--and great solutions.
 You can access a free webinar on “The Talk” here (Also check out their video series on “Teens and Ethical Romantic Relationships”)